-Common poison ivy (Toxicodendron radicans) belongs to a genus of woody plants that includes two varieties of poison oak, one variety of poison sumac and an additional species of poison ivy known as western poison ivy.
-You can recognize these plants by the fact that their leaves always grow in groups of three, and you should stay away because unless you happen to have immunity, direct contact results in long-lasting, incredibly itchy rashes.
+Common poison ivy (Toxicodendron radicans, USDA zones 4-10) belongs to a genus of woody plants that includes different types of poison oak, poison sumac, and an additional species of poison ivy.
+You can recognize these plants by the fact that their leaves always grow in groups of three, and you should stay away because unless you happen to have immunity; direct contact results in long-lasting, incredibly itchy rashes.
 Raised red welts develop on exposed parts of the skin, and in severe cases, these welts can turn black, which is a condition known as black spot poison ivy.

 Black spot poison ivy is a condition where black spots appear on the skin after exposure.